anfperez/code-assessment-web/blog.md

 Added + or - buttons in preparation for this.
 Let's see if I can successfully figure out how to do this.

+### 4/5/2018

+FINALLY got removeFromCart to work!
+I had to pass the product.id to removeFromCart to get it to work!
+I made a ton of progress by basically a lot of research and watching more tutorials.

 ## Third task

 Products from the API will replace the static products